How to replace or cancel your whole life insurance policy

-Why replacing a whole life insurance policy is so difficult
+Why replacing a whole life insurance policy is a big decision

 In an era of shopping online and getting free shipping and free returns, it can be confusing, even frustrating, to buy something that can’t be easily unbought.
-So we get it — if you want to cancel a whole life insurance policy, and are told you cannot, you might become the embodiment of that red-orange-faced emoji with “@#$%&” over its mouth.
-So hear us out.
+When it comes to life insurance, there’s some rationale behind that.

 Life insurance started as a community thing.
 In ye olden times, members of a community would pool together money to take care of families whose primary breadwinner died in a war, or fighting a fire, or by getting kicked by a mule, or was otherwise injured or killed in the line of duty.
 As communities grew larger, these organizations were formalized, and some even competed with one another, and the insurance industry slowly came into being.

 But the original principle still remained — by buying a life insurance policy, you are contributing to a larger pool of money, managed by the insurer, from which payments are made to those who have lost a loved one.
 To manage that pool as efficiently as possible, actuaries started estimating how long any of us might reasonably be expected to live, and insurers began charging accordingly.
 In other words, the rate you pay today is designed to help the insurer cover policies well into the future.

 Now, imagine if every policyholder, or even a large minority of policyholders, decided to cancel their policies.
 Suddenly, that pool wouldn’t have as much money in it, which obviously would be a bad thing for those who are counting on it, now or in the future.